fawadjanii867-ship-it/My-portfolio/README.md

-# 🖥️ Aniqa Khan’s Personal Portfolio Website
+# 🖥️ Fawad Alam Personal Portfolio Website

 A modern and fully responsive portfolio website built with **HTML**, **CSS** and **JavaScript**.
 This site highlights my skills, projects and contact information with smooth navigation and an elegant user interface.